Yokozuna (wrestler): WWF Champion (1992–1994)

-Teaming with Owen Hart and departure (1995–1998)
+Teaming with Owen Hart; departure (1995–1998)

 In April 1995, Owen Hart began promising that he would have a great tag team partner to face off against The Smoking Gunns (Billy and Bart) at WrestleMania XI for the WWF Tag Team Championship.
-At WrestleMania, Yokozuna, now weighing in at 641 lb, was revealed as his partner, and the team managed to defeat the Gunns and win the WWF Tag Team Championship.
-Following the match, Jim Cornette stated, "Michael Jordan's back and so is Yokozuna", in reference to Jordan's first return to the NBA.
-The two would remain champions for several months, defending against teams like the Allied Powers (Lex Luger and Davey Boy Smith), the Smoking Gunns, and others.
+At the event on April 2, Yokozuna, now weighing in at 641 lb, was revealed as his partner, and the team defeated the Gunns to win the WWF Tag Team Championship.
+The two retained the titles against the Gunns in a rematch on May 14 at In Your House 1 and against the Allied Powers (Lex Luger and Davey Boy Smith) on July 23 at In Your House 2.

-At In Your House 3 on September 24, 1995, Yokozuna teamed up with Davey Boy Smith to take on Shawn Michaels and Diesel (the back story being that Hart was with his wife as she gave birth to one of their children) with Diesel's WWF Championship, Shawn Michaels' Intercontinental Championship and Hart and Yokozuna's Tag Team Championship on the line.
+At In Your House 3 on September 24, Yokozuna and Davey Boy Smith took on Shawn Michaels and Diesel (the back story being that Hart was with his wife as she gave birth to one of their children) with Diesel's WWF Championship, Shawn Michaels' Intercontinental Championship and Hart and Yokozuna's Tag Team Championship on the line.
 During the match, Hart came to the ring, only to be pinned by Diesel.
 The next day, due to protests from the team and the legal help of Clarence Mason, President Gorilla Monsoon reluctantly returned the belts to Yokozuna and Hart, since Hart was not an official part of the match.
 Their second reign was shorter, as the Smoking Gunns defeated them that night for the belts.

 Yokozuna, by now weighing in at 660 lb, had little continued success in 1996.
-He competed in the 1996 Royal Rumble match, managing to eliminate Bob Backlund, King Mabel, and Swat Team member #2 before being tossed out by Shawn Michaels, the eventual winner.
-Although Cornette had tried to make peace between him and new acquisition Vader, many observers felt Yokozuna was being relegated.
+He competed in the Royal Rumble match on January 21, eliminating Bob Backlund, King Mabel, and Swat Team member #2 before being tossed out by eventual winner Shawn Michaels.
+Although Cornette tried to make peace between him and new acquisition Vader, many observers felt Yokozuna was being relegated.
 After several run-ins, Yokozuna left Cornette and began a short stint as a fan favorite.
 He spoke English to the fans, had Mr. Fuji wave an American flag during his matches, and challenged Vader to numerous matches.
-It was during this feud that Yokozuna teamed up with Ahmed Johnson and Jake Roberts in a six-man tag-team match at WrestleMania XII, facing off with Vader, Owen Hart and British Bulldog.
-The feud took a painful turn a couple weeks later (April 8), when Vader jumped on Yokozuna's leg, (kayfabe) breaking it.
-The splash was shown on television as a leg break, in reality it was performed to allow Yokozuna to take some time off to lose weight.
-However, instead of a stretcher, a real forklift had to be brought to carry Yokozuna out on that edition of RAW.
-It was the only way to move a man of Yokozuna's size.
+On March 31 at WrestleMania XII, Yokozuna, Ahmed Johnson and Jake Roberts lost to Vader, Owen Hart and British Bulldog.
+Vader jumped on Yokozuna's leg on the April 8 episode of Raw, (kayfabe) breaking it.
+The splash was shown on television as a leg break, but in reality, it was performed to allow Yokozuna to take some time off to lose weight.
+However, instead of a stretcher, a real forklift had to be brought to carry Yokozuna out, as it was the only way to move a man of his size.